lgyz123/yizhao/_pages/about.md

 ---

-I am a master student in UTokyo.
+I am a doctor student in the University of Tokyo.
 My major is precision engineerging.
 I am now studing how to extract the depth information using Structured Illumination Microscope, which may be a good technology for observing micrograves on silicon wafer with several hundred nanometers width.
 My superviser is Satoru Takahashi, who is a professor teaching in Utokyo for many years.
-I received my Bachelor from Tohoku University.
+I received my bachelor degree in Tohoku University and master degree in the University of Tokyo